scraly/easy-go/concepts/08-slice.md

 fmt.Println(myNumbers)
 ```

-## Add one element in an existing slice / Append to a slice
+## Add one element (at the end) in an existing slice / Append to a slice

 ```go
 talks = append(talks, category + title)